Company

 • Heavy dependence on enterprise contracts and Sales Engineering support

-Original screen seen at first touch within apollo graphOS studio's product
+Original screen seen at first touch within Apollo graphOS studio's product

 Enterprise evaluators needed a quick, low-risk path to see value and share it with their teams.
 Without it, conversion and trust eroded before sales ever engaged.

-Team challenge
+Team Challenge

 Inside Apollo, “enterprise adoption” meant different things to different teams: